CodedMatter/Card-Game/README.md

 ## Description

-   This is a card game your able to play withing the console/terminal.
+   This is a card game your able to play within the console/terminal.
 You vs a NPC will collect and steal cards from each other and the one with the most cards at the end, Win the game.

    Special Notes: